vedderb/rise_sdvp/Linux/PI/Qt/README.md

       sudo mkdir /opt/Qt
       sudo chown $USER /opt/Qt
       ```
-   c) Fix the EGL/GLES libraries.
-The device may have the Mesa version of libEGL and libGLESv2 in /usr/lib/arm-linux-gnueabihf, resulting in Qt apps picking these instead of the real thing from /opt/vc/lib
+   c) Fix the EGL/GLES graphics libraries.
+The device may have the Mesa version of libEGL and libGLESv2 in /usr/lib/arm-linux-gnueabihf, resulting in Qt apps picking these instead of the real thing from /opt/vc/lib:
       ```
       sudo mv /usr/lib/arm-linux-gnueabihf/libEGL.so.1.0.0 /usr/lib/arm-linux-gnueabihf/libEGL.so.1.0.0_backup
       sudo mv /usr/lib/arm-linux-gnueabihf/libGLESv2.so.2.0.0 /usr/lib/arm-linux-gnueabihf/libGLESv2.so.2.0.0_backup